jeria93/scrum-guide/README.md

 - Generally, you work independently and take responsibility but collaborate when necessary.

 **Scrum Master**
-- Doesnt control the meeting, but is there as an asset
+- Doesnt control the meeting, but is there as an asset for the team
 - Sees obstacle and prevents them from happening, things that can slow down the team
 - Keeps the team focused on the objective and prevents distractions
 - Secures that the Scrum principles are followed